Looking to move to Chicago? Well, you’ll want to know about these pros & cons of living in Chicago before spending your precious time and energy!

 Pro #4: Amazing Food Scene

-Chicago’s craft beer scene is no less thriving with numerous breweries and pubs offering unique and locally brewed selections.
+Additionally, Chicago’s thriving craft beer scene features numerous breweries and pubs offering locally brewed selections.

 🍕 Explore the best food in Chicago with these guided food tours!